tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/how-to-deploy-and-where.md

 + **A parancssori felület használata**

-   A parancssori felület használatakor `-w` a vagy `--workspace-name` a paraméterrel adhatja meg a parancs munkaterületét.
+   A CLI használatakor a `-w` vagy a `--workspace-name` paraméterrel adhatja meg a parancs munkaterületét.

 + **A VS Code használata**